3 Ways Visual-Spatial Kids Draw the Short Straw

 Whatever they believe they are capable of, they will do.
 Whatever they believe they are NOT capable of, they will not attempt.

 We know that our current system of education was designed during a time when we needed to train workers for a factory economy.
 But we haven’t changed that system.
 Kids still sit in rows, are told to listen, write, review, study, memorize, take tests.
 All of their teaching is done verbally (orally).
 The system is designed so a teacher will tell them what they need to know, and they are supposed to remember it for a test.

 This form of education is antiquated, limited, ineffective, and a minority of children excel in this environment.
 Most of their success results from experiences they have outside the classroom, including how much support they have at home and how many enriched experiences they can enjoy.
 Still, those children who do succeed in school are prepared to take and pass entrance exams.
 They are not necessarily prepared for thriving in life.
 Many don’t know how to evaluate, make good decisions, self-regulate, create solutions and solve problems.
 They have learned to listen, memorize, remember, and test.

 What is the answer?

 If we really truly want to provide an equitable education for all our children, we need to bring ourselves up to speed with the elements kids need for learning and ensure they are utilized in our lessons.

 Children learn and remember through associations.
-The richer the lesson is, the more associations they will make, and the more easily they will remember the content of the lesson.
-For instance, if a concept is taught utilizing images, body gesture or movement that acts out the learning, using stories, metaphor, color, pattern – the more learning will be connected meaningfully to elements that will associations for recall.
+The richer the lesson, the more associations they make, and the more easily they will remember the content of the lesson.
+For instance, if a concept is taught utilizing images (body gesture or movement that acts out the learning, using stories, metaphor, color, pattern) the more learning will be connected meaningfully to elements that will create associations for recall.

-The beauty of using association to teach all our children is that teaching and learning will take less time, you will ensure success for ALL your students, and learning will be richer for your left-brained kids.
+The beauty of using association to teach all of our children is that teaching and learning will take less time, ensure success for ALL your students, and learning will be richer for those left-brained kids.
 It is a win-win-win situation!